mvolkmann/blog/src/smalltalk.md

 ### Buttons

-Button labels are automatically shortened to fit within the button width.
+Button labels are automatically shortened to fit within the button width using the `String` instance method `squeezeTo:`.
 It begins by removing spaces from right to left.
 It then removes vowels from right to left.
 Finally, it removes consonants from right to left